frank-mitchell-com/fmcbase/README.md

 ```

 The default target builds a static library and runs unit tests.
-As of this writing I've yet to add an "install" target.
+As of this writing I've yet to test the "install" target.

 I've only built this on my Linux system so far.
 Please let me know (or send
 me a patch!) if you need to modify the code for other systems, e.g. Windows,